gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 }
 ```

 Looking at that, to render let's just use `NORMAL` and `POSITION`.
-Our `webglUtils` prepend `a_` to the front of each attribute so a vertex shader like this should work
+We prepended `a_` to the front of each attribute so a vertex shader like this should work

 ```
 attribute vec4 a_POSITION;